deron-dev/hashmap_cpp/README.md

 ## TODO:

-- make implementation type-universal -- can only use with string keys currently
+- make hashmap keys type-universal -- can only use with string keys currently

 ## How to Implement